 - original and photocopy of your valid TIE (tarjeta de identidad de extranjero)

 - original and photocopy of your passport (you’ll need a copy of every single page!)

-- your birth certificate, printed within the last 90 days and a sworn translation attached (if issued in a language that is not Spanish) – both documents will need to be legalized
+- your birth certificate, printed within the last 90 days and and legalized with a sworn translation attached (if issued in a language that is not Spanish)

-- certificado de antecedents penales / a criminal record certificate or background check from your home country (printed within the last 90 days with a sworn translation attached and both documents legalized)
+- certificado de antecedents penales / a criminal record certificate or background check from your home country (printed within the last 90 days and legalized with a sworn translation of both documents attached)